 [Note the Big Stopper should always be in the slot closest to the camera lens].

-If you haven’t tried long exposure photography before then you should check out the Long exposure ebook for tips and tricks on capturing the perfect exposure.
-The ebook includes a rule of thumb for exposure durations with various ND filters attached.
+If you haven’t tried long exposure photography before then you should check out the Long exposure ebook for tips and tricks on capturing long Exposure Photos with the Fujifilm X100VThe ebook includes a rule of thumb for exposure durations with various ND filters attached.

 Like any ND filter colour is altered during the long exposure capture process.
 The Big Stopper produces a blue colour cast which can be easily corrected by shooting RAW and adjusting the white balance in Lightroom.
 I still correct the colour cast even when planning to convert to black and white with Silver Efex 2.